Godstone Village School Nursery

 What age children do you take?

-Children will either have a two year old place or a three/four year old place.
+Children have a two year old place or a three/four year old place.
 We have four two year old places and priority is given to children with FEET funding.
 FEET funded children automatically get a three year old place, however, children who pay for their two year old place must apply for a three year old place.

 We have 26 places for three/four year olds.